eddieantonio/cmput296/lab-11.md

 > **Question 2**: What source of input did you use to make the page do
 > the `alert('CMPUT 296')`?

-Toggle the "Target code" on the page.
+Toggle the "Target code" open (near the bottom of the page).
 This is the Python source code for the server.

 > **Question 3**: What part of the source code was responsible for
 > allowing you to execute your own `<script>` on the page?
 Why is it